 Executive Summary

-The EPA's landmark 2024 chrysotile asbestos ban stopped new asbestos from entering commerce — but it left untouched the millions of tons of legacy asbestos already installed in buildings, schools, and infrastructure across the United States.
-Federal law required the EPA to publish a risk management rule for legacy asbestos within one year of completing its risk evaluation.
+The EPA's landmark 2024 chrysotile asbestos ban stopped new asbestos from entering commerce [1] — but it left untouched the millions of tons of legacy asbestos-containing materials (ACM) already installed in buildings, schools, and infrastructure across the United States [2].
+Federal law required the EPA to publish a risk management rule for legacy asbestos within one year of completing its risk evaluation [3].
 That deadline passed in late 2025 without action.
-In February 2026, the Asbestos Disease Awareness Organization (ADAO) filed a 60-day notice of intent to sue the EPA under TSCA Section 20(a)(2) — the citizen enforcement provision.
-This gap means workers renovating pre-1980 structures, residents of older apartment buildings, and occupants of government facilities remain without federal protections specifically addressing legacy asbestos.
+In February 2026, a national asbestos disease advocacy group filed a 60-day notice of intent to sue the EPA under TSCA Section 20(a)(2) — the citizen enforcement provision.
+This gap means workers renovating pre-1980 structures, residents of older apartment buildings, and occupants of government facilities remain without federal protections specifically addressing these legacy building materials.
 Here is what attorneys, building owners, and mesothelioma patients need to know.

 Effective date of EPA Part 1 chrysotile ban on new asbestos use